 On the first day of school, students designed NASA-like golden records, prototype style.
 In cross-graded groups, they invented symbols to explain our school’s community to the universe at large.
 Old-fashioned vinyl records from the thrift store covered in gold paper were adorned with sharpie images, becoming artifacts about our values.
 As part of this exploration, we consulted the etymonline dictionary to find that community means: “belonging to all, owned or used jointly.”
 It comes from “ko” for together and “moi” to go, move.
 At its root, community is “going together.”

 Where are we “going together” this year?
-My hope, my entry for our school’s golden record was “somebodiness,” an invented word from that King speech I read this July:
+My hope, my entry for our school’s golden record was “somebodiness,” an invented word from King’s speech:

 “Number one in your life’s blueprint should be a deep belief in your own dignity, your worth and your own somebodiness.
 Don’t allow anybody to make you feel that you’re nobody.
 Always feel that you count.
 Always feel that you have worth, and always feel that your life has ultimate significance.”

 Somebodiness.
 The ability to see the worthiness in ourselves, and then equally in one another, is the way to make positive change.
 That’s in the blueprint of King’s concept of Beloved Community carved into the wall at the King Center.
 I hope it’s the blueprint of the communities we create in our schools, too.

 Back in Atlanta, my family walked across the street to the iconic Ebenezer Baptist Church.
 We were a group of four: Me, a white woman from the Bay Area; my Trinidadian husband; his cousin; and her 10-year old son whom we’d nicknamed Jackpot because he won 500 tickets on the first skee-ball game he ever played.